Gryt

 nodejs_eventloop_lag_seconds{quantile="0.99"}

-Grafana has a large library of community dashboards you can import by ID:
+Grafana has a large library of community dashboards you can import by ID for deeper runtime visibility:

 DashboardGrafana IDCovers